 Meeting the minimum eligibility requirements does not guarantee that a candidate will be invited to submit a complete application.

 If a candidate has entered into the selection pool, his or her final registration score will be ranked along with other registrants.
-Periodically, the BC PNP will invite the highest-ranked registrants to apply to the Entrepreneur Program.
-If a candidate is invited to apply, he or she will receive an email notification and will have up to four months from the date of invitation to submit a complete application.
+Periodically, the BC PNP will invite the highest-ranked candidates to apply to the Entrepreneur Immigration Stream.
+If a candidate is invited to apply, he or she will receive an email notification and will have up to 120 days (approximately four months) from the date of invitation to submit a complete application.

-At this stage, the applicant must pay a $3,500 CAD processing fee to the province.
-His or her spouse and dependent children are included in the application fee.
+At this stage, the applicant must pay a $3,500 CAD non-refundable processing fee to the province.
+An applicant's spouse, common-law partner and/or dependent children are included in the application fee.

 Applicants who are invited to apply will need to engage a qualified supplier to verify their personal net worth and accumulation of funds as part of the nomination process.

-If the individual meets the requirements of the Performance Agreement within the 20 months, the BC PNP will nominate him or her for permanent residence.
-He or she, along with his or her dependent family members can then apply for permanent residence under the BC PNP with IRCC.
+If the applicants meet the requirements of the Performance Agreement within the 20 months, the BC PNP will nominate him or her for permanent residence.
+An applicant, along with his or her dependent family members, can then apply for Canadian permanent residence under the BC PNP with IRCC.

 Once the entrepreneur completes the terms of the Performance Agreement, he or she can submit a Final Report to the BC PNP to be issued a nomination certificate.
-The entrepreneur must demonstrate to the BC PNP that he or she:
+The entrepreneur must demonstrate that he or she: